Skip to content

 The CRISPRscape workflow relies on two main tools for managing the workflow and installing software: Snakemake and mamba.
 Furthermore, since the project is hosted on GitHub, we expect you to use git.

 CRISPRscape is designed to work with the AllTheBacteria resource to download all high-quality genomes of a given species.
-(The example on which it was first tested is Campylobacter coli and C. jejuni, combined.)
+(It has been tested on Campylobacter coli and C. jejuni together.)

 Download and install software